uacsc343spring2020/assignments/PM4.md

 **If the distribution is largely uneven, please make a note as to why it was not evenly apportioned and what was done to try to divide it evenly.**

+**Note, it may be that some team members are unable to participate due to COVID-19 related changes (e.g., Internet access, illnness, need to care for family).
+This will not be counted against any team.
+Please prioritize health and family.**

 The second paragraph should describe what your contributions to the project milestone were: